 Inflexible employers were largely to blame, with many women finding it impossible to balance traditional 9-5 working routines around additional household responsibilities such as childcare.

-Data from the US Department of Labor published in early March revealed that – of their own free will or otherwise – since March 2020, compared to 1.8 million men.
+Data from the US Department of Labor published in early March revealed that as many as 2.5 million women have left their roles – of their own free will or otherwise – since March 2020, compared to 1.8 million men.